AuSalamander/infinite_timesweeper/README.md

 ## Features

 - Infinite, procedurally-generated board.
-- Classic Minesweeper rules with modern UI.
+- Daubletap to open.
-- Lightweight and configurable.
+- Hold to flag.
-- Designed to run well on a variety of Android devices.
+- Doubletap solved hint to autoopen.